2014–15 in English football: Premier League

 Rounding out the top ten were Crystal Palace, who were tipped to struggle following the departure of Tony Pulis just two days before the start of the season; former boss Neil Warnock returned for a second spell, but only lasted four months before being sacked with the club facing another relegation battle.
 The surprise managerial appointment of former player Alan Pardew saw the Eagles rocket up into mid-table and ultimately survive, securing their highest ever Premier League finish.
 Another surprise saw pre-season relegation favourites Leicester City achieve survival against all the odds.
 Despite a reasonable start that included a famous 5–3 victory over Manchester United, their form dropped and they fell to the bottom of the table in November.
 With relegation looking likely at the beginning of April, the Foxes suddenly came to life and secured 22 points from their last nine games to become the only promoted team to avoid the drop.

-West Ham went through some ups and downs; despite sitting in the top 4 at Christmas, they won just 3 times since then, finishing in 12th, which meant Sam Allardyce lost his job after 4 years, although they did qualify for the Europa League via the Fair Play rankings, ensuring that their last season at the Boleyn Ground will feature European football.
-Sunderland narrowly avoided relegation for the second year in a row, even though they only spent 2 match days in the bottom 3, a run of 11 points from their last 6 matches under new manager Dick Advocaat confirming their survival.
-Aston Villa finished 17th, their worst finish in the 20-team Premier League era, though they did manage to get to the FA Cup final.

 Queens Park Rangers' return to the Premier League ended in immediate relegation; the club's failure to earn an away point until mid-February proving to be a key factor despite the impressive 18 goals of Charlie Austin.
 Burnley finished second-bottom, being the lowest goal-scorers in the league and even a shock 1–0 win over Manchester City failing to save them.
 Hull City filled the last relegation spot, struggling for the majority of the season amidst controversial plans by chairman Assem Allam to change the club's name to Hull Tigers.
 Newcastle United, whose form sharply plummeted following the departure of Alan Pardew, survived on the last day.